pqrs-org/Karabiner-archived/DEVELOP.md

 * Timer callback
 * hooked function (EventInputQueue::push_*)
-* gIOMatchedNotification and gIOTerminatedNotification callback of input devices (Core::notification_callback_*)
+* gIOMatchedNotification and gIOTerminatedNotification callback of input devices (Core::*Notification_callback)
 * IOUserClient callback (UserClient_kext::callback_*)

 And we use the global lock in Core::stop to wait threads termination.